 Although you might not think about washing it every time after wearing it because it is big compared to running shorts, don’t make this mistake.

-It would help if you washed your gi every time you wore it and returned.
+It would help if you washed your gi every time you wore it and returned it.
 No matter if you have joined a training institute or practiced Karate at home, you have worn it for almost an hour and you were sweating a lot while practicing.

 Sometimes, you may think that your gi is OK, but your partner won’t find it comfortable to join you.